The new law of obligations: what you should know

 - The so-called “hardship theory.”
 Unless otherwise agreed by the parties, in the event of unforeseeable circumstances beyond his control that render the performance of the contract excessively onerous so that it can no longer reasonably be expected to carry out the contract, a contracting party may ask the other party to renegotiate the contract with a view to modifying or terminating it.

 In the absence of agreement between the parties within a reasonable period, the judge may, at the request of the most diligent party, modify the contract or terminate the contract in whole or in part.

-The new obligations law will enter into force on the first day of the sixth month following the month of publication in the Belgian Official Gazette (presumably 1 December 2022 or 1 January 2023).
+As mentioned above, the new obligations law will enter into force on 1 January 2023.
 It will, however, only apply to contracts concluded after its entry into force.
 Contracts concluded before it, as well as future consequences arising from it, remain in principle subject to the old obligations law.
 The jurisprudence, however (according to the explanatory memorandum) is in certain cases free to already take the new obligations law into account.

 The new obligations law deserves your special attention.
 After all, it has a very broad application and applies to all types of contracts (C2C, B2C and B2B, but also contracts with government authorities, etc.).

 Many provisions can be expressly excluded or modulated according to your specific needs.
-It is therefore not a luxury to check the exact impact on your (standard) contacts and/or general terms and conditions, especially in view of other recent legislative initiatives that have a profound impact on the contractual field (see our previous article on the so-called B2B-act and the amendments to the act on combating late payment in commercial transactions).
-Please do not hesitate contacting us for a “check-up.”
+It is therefore not a luxury to check the exact impact on your (standard) contacts and/or general terms and conditions, especially in view of other recent legislative initiatives that have a profound impact on the contractual field (notably the so-called B2B-act and the amendments to the act on combating late payment in commercial transactions).
+Please do not hesitate to contact us for a “check-up".